Kira Balinger: Advocacy and philanthropy

 In July 2024, Balinger helped deliver relief goods to victims of Super Typhoon Carina, inspired by a quote from Darna, a role she once auditioned for.
 She shared on Instagram:“Darna once said, ‘Ang pinakamalaking kasalanan ay kapag may kakayahan kang tumulong pero wala kang ginawa.’...
 I’m not Darna, but just a simple person who wanted to share my blessings to those who were affected by Super Typhoon Carina.”Balinger visited Marikina, where she had previously filmed Padyak Princess, to personally deliver relief boxes to affected residents.

 Endorsements

 In July 2023, Balinger was announced as the brand ambassador for RDL.
 She called it an honor to represent a brand that had empowered Filipinos for generations, adding that she looked forward to how RDL would continue to inspire people around the world.
 She also serves as a brand ambassador for Bench's underwear line.

 In 2025, Balinger was a part of National Book Store's "National Hunt" campaign.

 Personal life

-In addition to her acting career, Balinger is passionate about painting.
-She shares her artwork on an Instagram account, Galleria De Kira, where she showcases her paintings.
-In a 2025 interview, Balinger confirmed that she and co-star LA Santos had been in a past relationship.
+She shows her artwork on an Instagram account, Galleria De Kira.
+In a 2025 interview Balinger said that she and co-star LA Santos had been in a past relationship.